bonitasoft/bonita-doc/md/7.3/widgets.md

 The sections below describe the available input widgets.

-### Text input widget
+### Plain input widget

-Use the text input widget an input field on a page.
+Use the input widget on a form or page.
 There are four types of input:

 * text: a free-form text field
 * email: an email address
 * number: a decimal or integer number
 * password: like text but each character is replaced by an asterisk.

+### Text area and rich text area widgets

+Use the text area input widgets on a form or page to collect large text.
+The rich text area allows the user to format and style their input, add images, links, and so on.
+You can customize the toolbar for the end-users by selecting options among the available values of the toolbar properties.

+### Autocomplete widget

+Use an autocomplete widget to offer the user a list of possible values based on data entered in the field.
+For example, in a firstName field, if the user types _chri_, the values _chris_, _christine_, _christian_, _christiane_ are proposed.
+The user selects the correct value.
+To define the **available values**, bind a data source to initialize the suggestions.
+For suggestions that are an array of objects, you can specify a **displayed key** to identify the attribute to show as a suggestion in the widget.
+The value must be bound to a variable that will hold the selected suggestion.

 ### Select widget

 Use a select widget to offer the user a drop-down list of values.
 The user selects the required value.
 The **available values** property is used to populate the list of available values.
 Alternatively for simple data, you can provide a comma-separated list of values (for example, red, green, blue).
 You can also use data binding and specify a variable to populate the list of available values.
 In this case, specify a label key, which identifies the attribute to be displayed in the widget.

-### Autocomplete widget

-Use an autocomplete widget to offer the user a list of possible values based on data entered in the field.
-For example, in a firstName field, if the user types _chri_, the values _chris_, _christine_, _christian_, _christiane_ are proposed.
-The user selects the correct value.
-To define the **available values**, bind a data source to initialize the suggestions.
-For suggestions that are an array of objects, you can specify a **displayed key** to identify the attribute to show as a suggestion in the widget.
-The value must be bound to a variable that will hold the selected suggestion.

-### Datepicker widget

-Use a datepicker widget to display a calendar from which the user can select a date.
-You can configure the displayed **date format** using a pattern, using `yyyy` for year, `MM` for Month, `dd` for day, `mm` for minutes.

-You can force the timezone to 0 using the relevant property.

-For more information about supported formats, read the Angular documentation for [date filter](https://docs.angularjs.org/api/ng/filter/date).

-### Radio button widget

-Use a radio button widget to create a set of radio buttons for the available values, from which the user picks one value.
-To define the **available values**, you can provide a comma-separated list for simple values (for example: red, green, blue), or bind to a variable that holds an array of values.
-If the values are JavaScript objects, you can also specify a **displayed key** that identifies the attribute to be used to label the radio buttons and a **returned key** so **selected value** will return only a specific key rather that the whole corresponding object.

-The selected value should be bound to a variable that will hold the data for the chosen radio button.

 ### Checkbox widget